arrow-kt/arrow-website/content/docs/learn/functions-collections/recursive.md

 case, this may result in memory which cannot be reclaimed throughout the whole execution, so you should apply this technique carefully.

+There's some literature about [eviction policies for memoization](https://otee.dev/2021/08/18/cache-replacement-policy.html), but at the moment of writing memoize doesn't offer any type of control over the cached values.
+[Aedile](https://github.com/sksamuel/aedile) is a Kotlin-first caching library which you can use to manually tweak your memoization.

 :::